The Latina Behind the Sass & Stories

 After six years of cheering students on from the sidelines, I realized something was missing — me on the other side of a big dream.
 While encouraging others to invest in their futures, I kept shelving my own: finishing a graduate degree 🎓 and convincing myself that settling was “good enough” (thanks, imposter syndrome).

 Eventually, I got honest, quit the excuses, and dove in.
-Becoming both a full-time employee and MBA student wasn’t easy and it quickly strained an already eroding 10-year on-off relationship, ultimately ripped apart by rape and betrayal.
+Becoming both a full-time employee and MBA student wasn’t easy and it quickly strained an already eroding 10-year on-off relationship, ultimately ripped apart by sexual assault.

 But once the confetti settled, high-functioning depression, burnout and an identity crisis pushed through front and center.
 Life forced me to hit pause ⏸️- because I couldn’t just bury myself under tasks anymore.
 That unraveling?
 It became the beginning of this blog.